reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 ```

-This code is incorrect because `Bytes` is not a type; it is a function that accepts an `UInt` and returns
+This code is incorrect because `Bytes` is not a type; it is a function that accepts a `UInt` and returns
 a `Type`.
 This code can be fixed by providing an argument to `Bytes` that represents the length:

 ```reach